Publications

 2008

-Alegre, Enrique; Barreiro, Joaquín; Castejón, Manuel; Suarez, Sir
+Alegre, Enrique; Barreiro, Joaquín; Castejón-Limas, Manuel; Suárez, S

 Computer vision and classification techniques on the surface finish control in machining processes Artículo de revista